 Many pet parents are unaware that pet cancer is the #1 disease-related killer of our pets, and as much as 50% of dogs over the age of 10 will die from cancer.
 While these numbers may seem daunting there are measures we can take to protect our pets.

-In 2003 we created the Blue Buffalo Foundation for Cancer Research and the Pet Cancer Awareness Program as part of our ongoing mission to raise awareness about pet cancer and money to help support various universities and clinics conducting research on the causes of, prevention and treatment of dogs and cats with the disease.
+In 2003 we created the Pet Cancer Awareness Program as part of our ongoing mission to raise awareness about pet cancer and money to help support various universities and clinics conducting research on the causes of, prevention and treatment of dogs and cats with the disease.

 BLUE and Petco Partnership